alaasmagi/openai-salary-calculator/README.md

 ```bash
 dotnet run
 ```
+* user interface can be viewed from the web browser on the address the application provided in the terminal/cmd

 ## Features
 * Users can calculate their salary based on different input types (e.g., gross salary, net salary, or employer's cost)